awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 A wildcard alternate domain name, such as `*.example.com`, can include another alternate domain name, such as `example.com`, as long as they're both in the same CloudFront distribution or they're in distributions that were created by using the same AWS account\.

+## Requirements for Using Alternate Domain Names<a name="alternate-domain-names-requirements"></a>

+When you add an alternate domain name to use with CloudFront, the following are requirements:

+**Alternate Domain Names Must be Lowercase**
+All alternate domain names \(CNAMEs\) must be lowercase to be valid\.

+**Alternate Domain Names Must be Covered by a Valid SSL/TLS Certificate**
+To add an alternate domain name \(CNAME\) to use with a CloudFront distribution, you must attach to your distribution a trusted, valid SSL/TLS certificate that covers the alternate domain name\.
+This ensures that only people with access to your domain's certificate can associate with CloudFront a CNAME related to your domain\.
+A trusted certificate is one that is issued by ACM or by another valid certificate authority \(CA\); you can't use a self\-signed certificate\.
+CloudFront supports the same certificate authorities as Mozilla\.
+For the current list, see [ Mozilla Included CA Certificate List](http://www.mozilla.org/en-US/about/governance/policies/security-group/certs/included/)\.
+To verify an alternate domain name by using the certificate that you attach, CloudFront checks the subject alternative name \(SAN\) on the certificate\.
+The alternate domain name that you're adding must be covered by the SAN\.
+Only one certificate can be attached to a CloudFront distribution at a time\.
+You prove that you are authorized to add a specific alternate domain name to your distribution by doing one of the following:
++ Attaching an individual certificate for each domain name, like `product-name.example.com`\.
++ Attaching a certificate that includes a \* wildcard at the beginning of a domain name, to cover multiple subdomains with one certificate\.
+When you specify a wildcard, you can add multiple subdomains as alternate domain names in CloudFront\.
+The following examples illustrate how using wildcards in domain names in a certificate work to authorize you to add specific alternate domain names in CloudFront\.
++ You want to add `marketing.example.com` as an alternate domain name\.
+You list in your certificate the following domain name: `*.example.com`\.
+When you attach this certificate to CloudFront, you can add any alternate domain name for your distribution that replaces the wildcard at that level, including `marketing.example.com`\.
+You can also, for example, add the following alternate domain names:
+  + `product.example.com`
+  + `api.example.com`

+  However, you can’t add alternate domain names that are at levels higher or lower than the wildcard\.
+For example, you can’t add the alternate domain names `example.com` or `marketing.product.example.com`\.
++ You want to add `example.com` as an alternate domain name\.
+To do this, you must list the domain name `example.com` itself on the certificate that you attach to your distribution\.
++ You want to add `marketing.product.example.com` as an alternate domain name\.
+To do this, you can list `*.product.example.com` on the certificate, or you can list `marketing.product.example.com` itself on the certificate\.

+**Permission to Change DNS Configuration**
+When you add alternate domain names, you must create CNAME records to route DNS queries for the domain names to your CloudFront distribution\.
+To do this, you must have permission to create CNAME records with the DNS service provider for the alternate domain names that you're using\.
+Typically, this means that you own the domains, but you might be developing an application for the domain owner\.

+**Alternate Domain Names and HTTPS**
+If you want viewers to use HTTPS with an alternate domain names, you must complete some additional configuration\.
+For more information, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.

 ## Restrictions on Using Alternate Domain Names<a name="alternate-domain-names-restrictions"></a>

 Note the following restrictions on using alternate domain names:

-**CNAMEs Must be Lowercase**
-All CNAMES must be lowercase to be valid\.

 **Maximum Number of Alternate Domain Names**
 For the current limit on the number of alternate domain names that you can add to a distribution or to request a higher limit, see [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.

-**Permission to Change DNS Configuration**
-If you're adding alternate domain names to your distribution, you must create CNAME records to route DNS queries for the domain names to your CloudFront distribution\.
-So you must have permission to create CNAME records with the DNS service provider for the domains you're using\.
-Typically, this means that you own the domains, but you might be developing an application for the domain owner\.

 **Duplicate and Overlapping Alternate Domain Names**
 You cannot add an alternate domain name to a CloudFront distribution if the alternate domain name already exists in another CloudFront distribution, even if your AWS account owns the other distribution\.